How Much Is Dog Food?

 So why spend crazy prices on treats when it’s not a huge deal?

 That’s not to say you can’t give your dog the odd specialised snack.
 They certainly are fun to look at/post on Instagram.
-But the more cost-effective thing is something you typically already have at home.
+But the more cost-effective option is something you typically already have at home.
 A piece of bacon.
 A piece of chicken (no bones).
 A tiny scoop of peanut butter.
 These will all go down just as well as that $5 dog doughnut you’re eyeing at the shopping centre.

 Final Thoughts: Doing The Best You Can

 We end this article by saying that of course, the super-premium dog food brands aren’t realistic for every dog owner.
-If you haven’t adopted/purchased a dog yet, consider working out your budget for dog apparel before you do.
+If you haven’t adopted/purchased a dog yet, consider working out your budget for dog food before you do.
 Can you afford to give your dog the life they best deserve?
 What dog food brands would you like to try with your new pup and is it a sustainable expense for you?

 If you already have a dog, our takeaway advice is